Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: Supplementary Material

-Due to the nature of the dual problem in linear programming, solving this problem will result in the same value for $r^*$ as was found in the primal problem presented in section 4.
+Due to the nature of the dual problem in linear programming, solving this problem will result in the same value for $r^*$ as was found in the primal problem presented in the main body of the paper.